The ‘Needs to Know’

 We loved this little bridge with the ‘tongue-in-cheek’ sign for the kids…

-6. Keep heading straight on keeping the main lake called Grebe Lake on the right.
-It has some stunning views.
-Keep quiet along here to stand the best chance of seeing otters…
+6. Keep heading straight, keeping the main lake called Grebe Lake on the right.
+It has some stunning views…

-On the left’s one of the churches we’ll visit later…
+On the left’s one of the churches you’ll visit later…

-7. Eventually we emerge into the main car park…
+7. Eventually the path emerges into the main car park…

 …where on the right is the park’s cafe & visitor centre…

-…& our route lies over the road through the gate ahead…
+…& the route lies over the road through the gate ahead…

 9. Enter Harrold & the cemetery of St Peter’s Church…

-We don’t see a great deal of Harrold on this walk.
-It’s the second of the 7 villages so what can we tell you about it…
+You don’t see a great deal of Harrold on this walk.
+It’s the second of the 7 villages

 An early medieval sword mount was unearthed by a metal detector in 2006.
 It’s believed the tiny decoration could have adorned the sword belt of a high-ranking Saxon warrior

-10. We keep following the path around the churchyard & eventually come to St Peter’s Church itself – one of the few that were open today…
+10. Keep following the path around the churchyard & eventually you’ll come to St Peter’s Church itself – one of the few that were open today…

 To find the entrance pass through the lych-gate below & turn left into Church Lane…

-12. Exiting the church we turn right through the metal Barrier into Hall Close…
+12. Exit the church & turn right through the metal Barrier into Hall Close…

-…& then left along the close to the junction with the main road…
+…& then bear left along the close to the junction with the main road…

 …where we turn right…waiting for the traffic lights of course…